Lower Mitcham

 PROFILE FAQ

-Lower Mitcham has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Lower Mitcham has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting this area: Belair Road Retaining Walls Maintenance.
-Key projects include Springbank Road Pedestrian Actuated Crossing, Adelaide Public Transport Capacity and Access, and Adelaide's Inner And Outer Ring Route Capacity Improvements.
-The following list details those most relevant:.
+AreaSearch has identified one major project that may impact this region.
+Key projects include Belair Road Retaining Walls Maintenance, Springbank Road Pedestrian Actuated Crossing, Adelaide Public Transport Capacity and Access, and Adelaide's Inner And Outer Ring Route Capacity Improvements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.